doronsever/generator-gulp-angular-subtask/README.md

   * --dest : Set a destination where to save the file
   * --component : Set the destination to be under the component library
   * --coffee : Generate coffeescript template instead of regular javascript [controller, directives]
-  * --style-type : Generate a style file based on a type {scss, sass, less, styl} [styles]
+  * --style-type : Generate a style file based on a type {scss, sass, less, styl} [style]
   * --jade : Generate a jade partial [partial]

 Please note that for the time been, gulp-angular does not support coffescript.
 I'm using my IDEA's file watcher to generate a corresponding js file.